 Several local municipalities across the country, including some in New York State, have enacted laws and regulations prohibiting the use of elephants and other wild animals in circus acts.
-By passing this bill, New York State would protect the welfare of these magnificent creatures by removing them from all circuses and entertainment performances.
+By enacting this bill, New York State would protect the welfare of these magnificent creatures by removing them from all circuses and entertainment performances.

-For the foregoing reasons, the Committee on Animals and the Law SUPPORTS the passage and enactment of this legislation.
+For the foregoing reasons, the Committee on Animals and the Law SUPPORTS this legislation and URGES ITS APPROVAL by the Governor.